ACCESS-NRI/ACCESS-MOPPy/docs/cmor.rst

 Not all the attributes needs to have pre-defined values, this depends on the conventions to apply.

 .. note::
-    A generic CV file `ACDD_CV.json` with a minimum number of required attributes based on the `ACDD conventions<https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3>`_ .
+    A generic CV file `ACDD_CV.json` with a minimum number of required attributes based on the `ACDD conventions <https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3>`_.
 The ACDD is used with CF conventions by NCI when publishing data.

 The CV file defines the conventions to use, the `CMOR tables` (also json files) are used to define the variables to produce.
 Finally, the `experiment` configuration file lists the required and extra attributes defined for a simulation, these will be used to create the netcdf global attributes.